• Skip to primary navigation

 An attorney in Farmington Hills, Michigan, near Detroit, Gregg specializes in real estate, environmental, corporate, finance and business law.
 He is a member of Congregation B’Nai Moshe in West Bloomfield, and has served on the board of his synagogue and Habitat for Humanity in Michigan, and as editor of Michigan Residential Real Estate Transactions, a practice handbook.
 Gregg, who completed his undergraduate studies at the University of Michigan and received his law degree from New York University, has received numerous citations from legal associations and media.
 He and his wife, Sheryl have three children and live in Farmington Hills, Michigan.

-Larry Paul, Chair
+Larry Paul, Past Chair

 Larry Paul